-- Become familiar with gestures and expressions that enhance verbal message.
+Become familiar with gestures and expressions that enhance the verbal message.

-- All Middle Schools offer Spanish as a Second Language for High School credit.
-Some Middle Schools offer Chinese, French and Spanish S.
+All middle schools offer Spanish as a Second Language for high school credit.
+Some middle schools offer Arabic, Chinese, French, and Spanish S.

-Students in the World Languages program participate in the District World Languages Academic Competition in a variety of categories to demonstrate their knowledge of the target language they are learning.
+Students in the World Languages program participate in the District World Languages Academic Competition in various categories to demonstrate their knowledge of the target language they are learning.

-- Declamation – provide students the opportunity to learn original literary pieces of the target language they are learning.
+Declamation – provides students with the opportunity to learn original literary pieces of the target language they are learning.

-- Impromptu Speaking – provide students with the opportunity to demonstrate their oral communication skills.
+Impromptu Speaking – allows students to demonstrate their oral communication skills.

-- Play – Original literary piece acted by students in the target language.
-It provides students the opportunity to learn about the literature of the target language they are learning.
+Play – Original literary piece played by students in the target language.
+It provides students with the opportunity to learn about the literature of the target language they are learning.

-- New Media – Students demonstrate their ability of using technology in the world languages classroom.
+New Media – Students demonstrate their ability to use technology in the world language classroom.